Scholarship - Ekeby Artist of the Year

 The old times have passed

 In our progress report#1 we wish to introduce you to those people with whom we work together.
 Artists such as the Brazilian painter Camilo Milton, the French director Pascal Merighi or the Uruguayan writer Alejandra Darriulat.
 Their views, opinions, everyday wishes and ideas shape our work at Ekeby and form our search.
 Always a hybrid.
 Part of a borderless world.
-An everyday life marked by simultaneity and insecurity.”How do we want to live today?“ was our key question in 2017.
-A question to which we could find no answer this year.
+An everyday life marked by simultaneity and insecurity. ”How do we want to live today?“ was therefore our key question this year.
+A question to which we could find no answer.
 We merely realized that we want to take responsibility for our present.
 For our questions.
 For free forms of expression in the arts.
 For European solidarity.

 The old times have passed.
-ONE YEAR EKEBY.
+WELCOME TO EKEBY.

 Marc Wagenbach - Founder